May 24, 2022

 “I’m an airplane and helicopter pilot with the Harris County Sheriff’s Department,” he explains.
 “I conduct aerial surveillance that helps officers on the ground track down and catch criminals on the run.
 It’s demanding work, and physical fitness is a requirement.”

 But Curtis wasn’t always so healthy.
-Four years ago, doctors found neuroendocrine tumors in his colon and liver.
+Four years ago, doctors found high-grade neuroendocrine carcinoma in his liver, which was presumed to have originated in his colon.

 The first warning came late on a Sunday night.
 Curtis was driving home to Houston after visiting his then-girlfriend in San Antonio.
 Halfway home, he developed a stabbing pain in his right side.